2020 Best Colleges & Universities for Animation

 Degree: BFA in Animation

 Taught in a studio environment, Woodbury University’s BFA in Animation program is hands-on from the start.
-Woodbury’s animation program has students developing characters and worlds to star in their own films, whether the mode of art be hand-drawn, stop-motion, or computer graphics.
+Woodbury’s animation program has students developing characters and worlds to star in their own films, whether the mode of art is hand-drawn, stop-motion, or computer graphics.
 Students are required to fulfill an internship before graduating, but with Woodbury’s primo location within 20 minutes of 15 different animation studios, there are plenty of choices.